What you can complain to Resolution about

 - The Legal Ombudsman is an independent and impartial organisation that can investigate complaints and – if it is not possible to resolve the problem – they have the power to reduce a lawyer’s bill or order the lawyer to pay you compensation.

-We have produced a flowchart to help you consider where to direct your complaint:
+This flowchart can help you work out where to direct your complaint: